-The main difference between VoIP and landline is that VoIP uses the internet to transmit digital data between devices, while traditional landline uses physical wires to transmit analog signals.
+The difference between VoIP and landline is that VoIP uses the internet to make calls, while traditional landline uses physical wires.

-VoIP (Voice over Internet Protocol) platforms are cheaper, easier to set up, scale, and maintain, and offer far more features than traditional landlines.
-Even if you’re still on the fence about moving to VoIP, the reality is that landlines will be obsolete within a decade–so it’s best to make the switch now.
+VoIP (Voice over Internet Protocol) platforms are cheaper, easier to set up, scale, maintain, and offer far more features than traditional landlines.

 This article compares landline vs VoIP phone systems, outlining how each works, associated costs, available features, pros and cons, and more.

 - What is VoIP?

 - Who Should Use Landline

 - Who Should Use VoIP